plainas/cdi_cardinality/README.md

 # cdi_cardinality

-cdi_cardinality prints the cardinality of each column of a csv file.
+Prints the cardinality of each column of a csv file.

 ## Installation